I wasn’t encouraged to have any opinions as a child, but in today’s society that is exactly how it is. Children will always have and want an opinion.

-It isn’t easy for any parent to discuss opinions with their children without sounding discouraging, as we continue to look for a compromise between what we want for our children and what they want for themselves.
-Reaching a compromise where everyone is happy isn’t always easy.
+It isn’t easy for any parent to discuss opinions with their children without meaning to be discouraging, as they continue to look for compromises between what they want for their children and what they want for themselves.
+When it comes to opinions, reaching a compromise where everyone is happy, isn’t always easy.